 There is solid data that you can get exceptional results with a top-producing, full commission agent who has a proven sale-to-list price ratio.
 This ratio tells how much, on average, an agent gets for the homes they sell compared to the asking price.
 Our data shows that the top 5% of real estate agents across the U.S. sell homes for as much as 10% more than the average real estate agent.

 With a flat fee broker, it’s hard to know the level of service you’ll receive.
 You could have a smooth, easy transaction and save some money.
 Or, you could deal with the unnecessary stress of managing your home sale and make less money overall.

-If you’re interested in talking to a top agent in your area, you can find one using HomeLight’s Agent Match.
-After answering a few short questions, we’ll match you with several agents who could meet your needs.
-It’s worth taking the time to talk to them because, if you want the best return on your home investment, not just any agent will do.
+If you’re interested in talking to a top agent in your area, you can find one using HomeLight can connect you.
+After answering a few short questions, we’ll match you with several agents who fit your selling situation.
+It’s worth taking the time to talk to them because if you want the best return on your home investment, not just any agent will do.